ggarra13/mrv2/README.md

 # Translating

 mrv2 can support multiple natural language translations.
-Currently, Chinese, English, French, German, Hindi, Italian, Portuguese and Spanish are supported.
+Currently, Chinese, English, French, German, Hindi, Italian, Portuguese, Russian and Spanish are supported.
 The translation system used is gettext so familiarity with it is desired (albeit not essential).
 The translations reside in src/po and follow internationalization language code files, like es.po (for Spanish) or de.po (for German).